sbates-idrc/baby-bliss-bot/docs/RAG.md

 ### Run Scripts
 * Run `rag.py` with a parameter providing the path to the directory of a sentence transformer model
   - `python rag.py ./all-MiniLM-L6-v2/`
-  - The last two responses in the exectution result shows the language model's output with and without the use of RAG.
+  - The last two responses in the execution result shows the language model's output with and without the use of RAG.